We provide resources and awareness to amplify the love and understanding of special needs families.

 Therapeutic preschools can be a one stop shop for a variety of therapies (physical, occupational, speech, developmental).
 Coupled with essential social interactivity, they can be game changers for growth and development in the early years.

-Our Goals for Pre-school Life
+Our Goals for Employment Skills

 The Need